CEO and founder Le Gammeltoft:

 Le describes the past 10 years as absolutely crazy.
 Not only has she founded and run Heartbeats, but much has happened in a short period of time.

 - I have created a business from scratch while having two kids in the meantime, suffered from stress, then gotten divorced, fallen in love again, had to figure out how to be a stepfamily, negotiated with the company and plenty of other major things, she tells.

 "You have to live to learn"

-You have put in the work
+You have put

 It has indeed been a hell of a ride, Le Gammeltoft tells.
 However, she is grateful for the things she has experienced.

 - I am the person I am because of my actions and the things I have been through.
 You have to live to learn; that is just how it is, she says.

 Le Gammeltoft mentions it has been though, especially in her twenties and thirties, where you have kids, a career and the other thousands of things you are pursuing in those years.